cciw-uk/cciw.co.uk/docs/server_setup.rst

      fab -H cciw2.digitalocean.com start_webserver

 9. Use your local /etc/hosts to point www.cciw.co.uk to the new server, and test the new site works as expected.
+Revert /etc/hosts so that you don’t confuse yourself.

 10. If everything works, prepare to do it for real